 - Wearing a mask.
 The mask delivers oxygen to the lungs.

 - Having a breathing tube placed into the windpipe through the nose or mouth (intubation).
 The tube must remain in place until the swelling in your or your child's throat has decreased — sometimes for several days.

-- Inserting a needle into the trachea (needle tracheostomy).
-In extreme cases or if more conservative measures fail, the doctor may need to create an emergency airway by inserting a needle directly into an area of cartilage in your or your child's trachea.
-This procedure allows air into your lungs while bypassing the larynx.
+- Inserting a needle into the trachea (needle cricothyroidotomy).
+In extreme cases or if more-conservative measures fail, the doctor may need to create an emergency airway by inserting a needle directly into an area of cartilage in your or your child's trachea.
+This procedure allows air into the lungs while bypassing the larynx.

-If your epiglottitis is related to an infection, intravenous antibiotics will be given once you or your child is getting enough air.
+If your epiglottitis is related to an infection, you will be given intravenous antibiotics.

 - More-targeted antibiotic.
-The drug may be changed later, depending on what's causing the epiglottitis.
+The initial drug may be changed later, depending on what's causing the epiglottitis.